funk03/AvaTax-Calc-AccountSvc-SOAP-csharp/README.md

 This is a sample of the AvaTax AccountSvc SOAP API in C# demonstrating the following functionality:
 - Creation and modification of a company profile
 - Creation and modification of user accounts
-- Modification of nexus setting son an existing company profile.
+- Modification of nexus settings on an existing company profile.

 To run this sample (which uses .NET 2.0), you will also need a web services library available from Microsoft: http://www.microsoft.com/en-us/download/details.aspx?id=14089